asdfzdfj/mbin/docs/FAQ.md

 Mercure is a _real-time communication protocol_ and server that facilitates _server-sent events_ for web applications.
 It enables _real-time updates_ by allowing clients to subscribe and receiving updates pushed by the server.

-Mbin uses Mercure (optionally), on very large instances you might want to consider disabling Mercure whenever it _degrates_ our server performance.
+Mbin optionally uses Mercure, on very large instances you might want to consider disabling Mercure whenever it _degrades_ your server performance.

 ### What is Redis?

-Redis is a _persinstent key-value store_, which can help for caching purposes or other storage requirements.
+Redis is an _in-memory data store_, which can help for caching purposes or other requirements.
 We **recommend** to setup Redis when running Mbin, but Redis is optional.

 ### What is RabbitMQ?

-RabbitMQ is an open-source _message broker_ software that facilitates the exchange of messages between different server instances (in our case ActivityPub messages), using queues to store and manage messages.
+RabbitMQ is an open-source _message broker_ software that facilitates the exchange of messages between different subsystems, using queues to store and manage messages.

+Mbin uses RabbitMQ as the message queue transport for [Symfony Messenger](https://symfony.com/doc/current/messenger.html) to perform various tasks, including exchange ActivityPub messages with other services.

-We highly **recommend** to setup RabbitMQ on your Mbin instance, but RabbitMQ is optional.
+We highly **recommend** to setup RabbitMQ on your Mbin instance.
 Failed messages are no longer stored in RabbitMQ, but in PostgreSQL instead (table: `public.messenger_messages`).

 ## Service Monitoring